 There is a civilized way to defuse statues when they become embarrassing.

-But of course the supply of humans who have an unstoppable ambition to boss over other humans is inexhaustible.
-And they all want to leave their little marks – so there will always be monuments and ceremonies, throwing dust in our eyes.
+But of course the supply of politicians who have an un-containable ambition to rule over other humans is inexhaustible.
+And they all want to leave their little marks on the world – so there will always be monuments, statues and ceremonies dedicated to them, throwing dust in our eyes on our own money.

 But until then the monuments that are already up should be somehow dealt with.
-And an angry mob tearing them down only victimizes them.
-Don’t give them that renewed attention.
+And an angry mob tearing them down only victimizes them, as it triggers hysterical love for said politician in other groups.
+Don’t give old power-seekers that renewed attention.
 And don’t let those with a softer mind start looking for counter-intuitive excuses and justifications for old politicians and dictators – just because the dictator cannot be all bad, right?

 So unless you are the euphoric population of a city who just got rid of a nasty dictator that killed your family and took away your economic control, don’t perform cathartic acts of statue demolition.
 Do this instead.